ScottHolden/ManagedIdentityWithC/README.md

 ### On Azure (proof of concept)
 You can use the "Deploy to Azure" button below to deploy an Azure Container App running this code, and an Azure PostgreSQL Flex server.

+**NOTE: THIS IS STILL A WORK IN PROGRESS AND MAY NOT WORK AS EXPECTED**

 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FScottHolden%2FManagedIdentityWithC%2Fmain%2Fdeploy%2Fdeploy.generated.json)